amisr/flipchem/README.rst

 Installation
 ------------

-Since this package is a wrapper around both C and Fortran source code, one must install `numpy <https://numpy.readthedocs.io/en/latest/>`_ before attempting installation. `Numpy` is used during installation of `flipchem` to compile the Fortran [Oliphant (2006)]_.
+Since this package is a wrapper around both C and Fortran source code, one must install `numpy <https://numpy.readthedocs.io/en/latest/>`_ before attempting installation. `Numpy` is used during installation of `flipchem` to compile the Fortran [Oliphant2006]_.

 Installation of `flipchem` can be accomplished using `pip`::